 The family portraits are a super important part of the day, but can also potentially be the most frustrating if we are missing people and have to spend extra time paging uncle Bob.
 During your one-month wedding planning meeting, we will help you compile the detailed list to make sure that we don’t miss any key shots.
 Communicate with everyone who is included on this list before the wedding day and tell them what time and where to be.
 The best time for family photos is directly after the ceremony before anyone goes to cocktail hour.
 Our goal is to get through these photos in 15-20 minutes, and if everyone is there and attentive, that is definitely possible even with really large families.

 The biggest obstacle we face during the reception, as most of the photos are candids of speeches and dances, is background clutter.
 Think about the placement of the DJ and speakers in accordance with where you are planning the toasts so that you don’t just have a bunch of gear behind your heads competing for attention.
 The same goes for your dances!
 We love to shoot in the direction that places your guests behind you to capture their expressions while you dance, however, it can be super distracting if they aren’t engaged.
 It can look really cool to have your guests circle around you for the first dance and having them stand up automatically makes them a part of the action.

 We hope this helps!
-One of the advantages of hiring Elevate for your wedding is that you not only get a photographer, but you get a friend in the industry who is super excited to help you have the best day possible.
-Message us today so we can hear more about your wedding adventure and how we can be a part of it!
+One of the advantages of hiring Elevate Photography for your wedding is that you not only get a photographer, but you get a friend in the industry who is super excited to help you have the best day possible.
+Contact us today so we can hear more about your wedding adventure and how we can be a part of it!